 - Once downloaded, the container is brought up and executes startup instructions provided within the image the container is using.

 Starting a Sample ASP.NET Container

-Now that you know how to download a Docker container and run it, now download an run the container you’ll be working with in this Project.
+Now that you know how to download a Docker container and run it, now download and run the container you’ll be working within this Project.
 This Docker container is an ASP.Net Core web app image.

-To download the Project image, run the following command:
+To download this Azure Docker tutorial’s image, run the following command:

 > docker run --name aspnetcore_sample --rm -it -p 8000:80 mcr.microsoft.com/dotnet/core/samples:aspnetapp